oscimp/amaranth_twstft/2212_twoway/README.md

 ./flashZedBoard.py -t 39 --noiselen 500000 --bitlen 19
 ./flashZedBoard.py -t 3 --noiselen 2500000 --bitlen 22
 ```
-and the bitstream is transfered to the Zedbboard using the command
+and the bitstream is transfered to the Zedboard using the command
 ```
 sudo openFPGALoader -b zedboard --freq 30e6 -m bitstream.bit
 ```